 Vicious, muscular and (predictably) brimming with inspirational moments, Ticks & Leeches is Tool at their heaviest and most venomous.
 It’s also a glorious showcase for Danny Carey’s extraordinary percussive skills; his incisive, lolloping grooves underpin the miasmic scree of Adam Jones’ riffs with pinpoint accuracy and several fucktons of intuitive swing.
 It’s not entirely clear who Maynard is railing against, but by Christ, he sounds fucking livid.

-Another sublime opening track from what proved to be the final Tool album for an entire sodding decade (Hey chaps, pull your collective finger out!), Vicarious was nominated for a Grammy.
-Not that anyone sensible cares, of course, but it’s worth noting that even the notoriously tone deaf Grammy organisers noticed how reliably mind-blowing Tool’s music had become over the years.
+Another sublime opening track from what proved to be the final Tool album for OVER A DECADE, Vicarious was nominated for a Grammy.
+Not that anyone sensible cares, of course, but it’s worth noting that even the notoriously tone-deaf Grammy organisers noticed how reliably mind-blowing Tool’s music had become over the years.
 10,000 Days may not be most people’s favourite album, but its finest moments are as exhilarating as anything in the band’s illustrious canon and Vicarious is a gleaming gem.

 Masters of the jaw-dropping album opener, Tool cemented their reputation as one of heavy music’s most aggressively creative forces with this nine-minute kick-start to third album Lateralus.
 There are so many brilliant ideas crammed into The Grudge that it almost seems more than just a song: the interplay between guitarist Adam Jones, drummer Danny Carey and bassist Justin Chancellor is simply magical, and Maynard’s commanding proclamations make the whole thing sound like a furious message from the prog rock gods.